filipmu/Kaggle-APTOS-2019-Blindness/README.md

 ## Solution

 ### Data
+Retinopathy causes changes in a healthy retina that can be seen in close-up retinal images.
+Clinicians can assess the level of illness from characteristics of the image.

 ![Data](https://github.com/filipmu/Kaggle-APTOS-2019-Blindness/blob/master/doc_images/diabetic%20retinopathy%201.png)

 Source: https://www.biorxiv.org/content/biorxiv/early/2018/06/19/225508.full.pdf

-Kaggle provided a data set of 3660 training images.
-In addition I found a number of other data sets available online to add to the training set.
-In all, a total of 44,000 image samples were obtained.
-A clinician has rated the presence of diabetic  retinopathy in each image on a scale of 0 to 4, according to International Clinical Diabetic Retinopathy severity scale (ICDR):
+A clinician rates the presence of diabetic  retinopathy in each image on a scale of 0 to 4, according to International Clinical Diabetic Retinopathy severity scale (ICDR):
 * 0 – No DR
 * 1 – Mild DR
 * 2 – Moderate DR